KosF/nextjs-todo-app-test/README.md

-# nextjs-todo-app-test
+# nextjs-todo-app
-A simple todo application built with Next.js + GraphQL
+A simple todo application built with Next.js